stfndamjanovic/laravel-pending-updates/README.md

 ### Using delay for

-You can use delay for in a minutes, hours or days.
+By using delay for, update will be performed later, after specific number of minutes, hours or days.

 ```php
 $ticket = Ticket::find(1); // an Eloquent model